Eternal Life and Everlasting Punishment:

 Even in judgment, God remains the sustainer of all being:

-By Him all things consist.
+By Him all things consist. - Colossians 1:17

-If He withdrew His sustaining will, creation would vanish.
 But His justice decrees that the lost continue - not as annihilated, but as enduring monuments of divine righteousness.
-(Romans 9:22–23)

 Thus, both outcomes reveal His eternal nature - love perfectly expressed in salvation, and holiness perfectly expressed in judgment.